 Make a plan around your most enthusiastic people

 We often find that alongside the disengaged there are natural innovators within the team, who will be tremendous allies to management in delivering a digital transformation.
 To bring those who are less than enthusiastic with you on the journey, good leadership and great communication is needed, to demonstrate the value of new technology, and allay deep-set fears.
-Change should not be imposed, regardless of your employees’ concerns, and communication should be two-way.
+The change should not be imposed, regardless of your employees’ concerns, and communication should be two-way.

 We have created a report that deals in more detail with all of the issues that undergoing a digital transformation can impose, which you can download for free by filling out the form to the right (or below if you’re on mobile).